itanium-R/rcc_winter_hackathon_2020/README.md

 ## Description
 Let's imitate the voice of the character!<br>
-This tool will tell you the similarity of your voice.
+This tool will tell you the similarity of your voices.
 Please do your best for a high score.

 ## Installation